strongbox/strongbox-docs/docs/developer-guide/building-the-code-with-docker.md

 ## Introduction

 Docker is awesome and we are using it to build and test almost everything.
-It has proven to be quite fast and convenient way to easily reproduce issues.
+It has proven to be quite a fast and convenient way to easily reproduce issues.
-We encourage you to have a decent version of Docker installed on your machine so that you can debug or reproduce issues easier.
+We encourage you to have a recent version of Docker installed on your machine so that you can debug or reproduce issues easier.

-You should note that we are mostly using Linux so this guide is more focused on how to do things on Linux distributions.
+You should note that we are mostly using Linux, so this guide is more focused on how to do things on Linux distributions.
 However, things under Windows shouldn't be that different.

 ## Docker installation

 Depending on your OS and distribution, you can install different versions of Docker CE (Community Edition).
-In most cases your distribution will have it's own package of Docker which works fine.
+In most cases, your distribution will have its own package of Docker which works fine.

 Please head to the docker [installation manual](https://docs.docker.com/install/) pages to check how to install it on your machine: